Pshy0/es-ruin-the-fun/README.md

  > This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.
  > This Source Code Form is “Incompatible With Secondary Licenses”, as defined by the Mozilla Public License, v.
 2.0.

+## References

+### Non-Cheat Alternatives
+If you are interested by some features of this plug-in but do not want to be cheating, you may check the following ones:

+- [Prism Plugin](https://github.com/Startingfresher/Prism-Plug-in): **Unlock ship color swizzles** by achieving progress in the game